vinteo/hass-opensprinkler/README.md

 ## Using Services

-Available services are `opensprinkler.run` for programs and stations, and `opensprinkler.stop` for stations.
+Available services are `opensprinkler.run` for programs and stations, and `opensprinkler.stop` for stations or controller (to stop all stations).

 ```yaml
 service: opensprinkler.run